Pennsylvania Railroad 5550: Wheelset and engine assembly

 The eight Boxpok driving wheels of the original T1's were 80 in in diameter.
 This design is of a higher strength than conventional spoked driving wheels and is ideal for high-speed operations.
 On July 8, 2015, the T1 Trust launched a Kickstarter campaign titled "Let's Get Rolling" to raise $20,000, to be used in the design and building of a casting pattern for the new Boxpok drivers.
 The campaign reached over its goal and construction began on the casting patterns, which were finished in October 2015.
-Construction of the casting patterns was undertaken by Liberty Pattern in Youngstown, Ohio using a complex CAD model made of PRR 5550's proposed number-four wheelset.
+Construction of the casting patterns was undertaken by Liberty Pattern in Youngstown, Ohio, using a complex CAD model made of PRR 5550's proposed number-four wheelset.
 Casting of the drivers was awarded to Beaver Valley Alloy in Monaca, Pennsylvania On February 26, 2016, Beaver Valley Alloy cast the first of eight driving wheels at its foundry successfully.
 This historic event marked the first time a steam locomotive driving wheel had been cast in the United States since the 1940s.
-A second driver was ordered on December 9, 2016, and was cast by Beaver Valley Alloy on March 6, 2017.
-The second Boxpok driver was delivered to the T1 Trust on March 15, 2017, and placed next to the first completed driver.
-Both drivers represent the number four wheelset.
+As of May 2024, seven of the locomotive's eight drive wheels have been completed.